-The aws:iam/role:Role resource, part of the Pulumi AWS provider, defines an IAM role: its trust policy, name, and optional policy attachments.
+The aws:iam/role:Role resource, part of the Pulumi AWS provider, defines an IAM role: its trust policy (who can assume it), name, and optional policy attachments.
 This guide focuses on two capabilities: trust policy configuration and managed policy attachment.

-IAM roles require a trust policy that specifies which AWS services or principals can assume the role.
-Roles may also reference managed policies for permissions.
+IAM roles reference AWS services or IAM principals in their trust policies and may attach managed policies created separately.
 The examples are intentionally small.
 Combine them with your own policy documents and permission requirements.

-Create a role with an assume role policy
+Create a role with an inline trust policy

-Most deployments start by defining who can assume the role through a trust policy.
+Most deployments start by defining who can assume the role through a trust policy, establishing the identity relationship for AWS services or users.

 import * as pulumi from "@pulumi/pulumi";